greeneyesproject/testbed-demo/README.md

 First we need to upload the vsn software to the BeagleBone and configure the service to start the ad-hoc WiFi connection and the vsn software ad startup.
 From the `vsn/` folder upload the csv software with the provided script `./script/sendToBBB.sh debian@192.168.7.2`.
 This will copy all the needed files into `/opt/greeneyes-vsn`.

 Now ssh into the BeagleBone, modify the `/opt/greeneyes-vsn/greeneyes` startup script as needed to select the role of the BeagleBone and copy `/opt/greeneyes-vsn/greeneyes` to `/etc/init.d/greeneyes` and make it executable (`chmod +x /etc/init.d/greeneyes`).
+Make the service start at boot with `sudo update-rc.d greeneyes defaults`.
-Start the greeneyes service and check the log file at `/opt/greeneyes-vsn/log.txt`
+Start the greeneyes service and check the log file at `/opt/greeneyes-vsn/log.txt`.

 To configure multiple BeagleBone repeat the procedure above for each one.
 The service script configures different ip address in the ad-hoc wlan for each network node.